adafruit/Adafruit_CircuitPython_MacroPad/README.rst

 API documentation for this library can be found on `Read the Docs <https://docs.circuitpython.org/projects/macropad/en/latest/>`_.

-For information on building library documentation, please check out
+For information on building library documentation, please check out `this guide <https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library/sharing-our-docs-on-readthedocs#sphinx-5-1>`_.

 Contributing
 ============